 Goal #2: Understand what happens when you add things to your resin

-Resin is begging for you to add things like resin colors, papers, glitters, and more.
+Resin is begging you to add things like resin pigment, papers, glitters, and more.
 But, you must seal anything porous first before adding it to the resin.
 Otherwise, you’ll end up with something that looks like the paper at the bottom of a buffalo wings basket.

 How do you know if it’s porous?
 Ask yourself whether getting the item wet will stain it.
 If the answer is yes, then you will need to seal it.

 And because there are a few different ways you can do that, I’ve written an article devoted to how to seal paper for resin.